unbug/ddms/README.md

 ```

 ### Environment variables
-For upload image,DDMS only save image link,it does not provide upload image to it's own server,use other server to upload images.
+For upload images,DDMS only save image's link,it does not provide upload image to it's own server,use other server to upload images.
 ```js
 //upload: the server api to upload image process.env.DDMS_IMAGE_UPLOAD